-Discount-Rate Uncertainty and Cost-Benefit Analysis: Should Long-Lived Projects be Treated Differently?
+Discount-Rate Disagreements and Cost-Benefit Analysis: Should Long-Lived Projects be Treated Differently?

-Evaluating the benefits of investment projects related to climate change is complicated by the uncertainty surrounding key model inputs, especially the discount rate.
-There is widespread agreement that discount-rate uncertainty requires relaxing the threshold needed to justify investment (typically by using a relatively low discount rate), and that a larger adjustment is appropriate for projects with longer lives.
-Relaxing the investment test like this is advocated because overestimating the actual discount rate causes bigger valuation errors than underestimating the actual discount rate by the same amount.
+Evaluating the benefits of investment projects related to climate change is complicated by the disagreements surrounding key model inputs, especially the discount rate.
+It is widely believed that disagreement about the discount rate requires relaxing the threshold needed to justify investment, and that a larger adjustment is appropriate for projects with longer lives.
+Relaxing the investment test like this is advocated because the present value of a future net benefit is a decreasing and convex function of the discount rate, and it becomes more convex the further we look into the future.
+By Jensen's inequality, introducing heterogeneity to the discount rate raises the expected value of this present value.
 However, this intuition also applies to the option to wait and reevaluate investment in the future.
-We find that incorporating investment-timing flexibility reduces — and in some practically relevant situations reverses — the adjustment needed to allow for discount-rate uncertainty.
-In particular, when the discount rate is low and uncertainty is high, increases in discount-rate uncertainty can lead to tougher (not easier) investment tests.
-These results are obtained by modifying a standard investment-timing model to incorporate discount-rate uncertainty, including situations where the distribution of possible discount rates is unknown.
+I find that incorporating investment-timing flexibility reduces---and in some situations reverses---the adjustment needed to allow for discount-rate heterogeneity.
+In particular, when discount rates are low, heterogeneity is high, and the project's lifetime is short, increases in discount-rate heterogeneity can lead to tougher (not easier) optimal investment tests.
+These results are obtained by modifying a standard investment-timing model to incorporate disagreement about the discount rate.

 Suggested Citation: Suggested Citation